Travel in Iceland needs a bit more preparation than expected because it is mainly countryside that you’re dealing with.

 - PATHS AND SIGNS – These are all for your information and safety, so stick to the paths and follow to the signs.
 Most tourist signs will be in English and Icelandic or will be in the form of an icon or picture.
 Not difficult to understand.

 - SAFE TRAVEL – For your own peace of mind, register with this website.
-They will make sure you get help if you are lost or in trouble.
+In case of an emergency call 112.

 - CONSCIOUS TOURISM – The Icelandic nature is not used to being trampled upon and is sensitive in parts.
 Please show respect by not taking any pieces of Iceland with you.
 Be careful not to enter private land without permission.
 In Iceland, camping is allowed in camping sites only.
 International driving rules apply to Iceland so please, no stopping on roads to take pictures.
 This is highly dangerous and has caused fatal accidents.